-A rebate may be granted to Independent Schools that qualify for a rebate as determined hereunder.
+A rebate(same as NPO) may be granted to Independent Schools that qualify for a rebate as determined hereunder.
 This extent of the rebate will be determined annually during the budget review process.
+(Currently same as NPO)

 Applicants must provide credible proof to the satisfaction of the Chief Financial Officer or his delegate that they comply with the criteria and requirements.